 Thirdly, leave the office the day you go on holidays with a list sent to your boss and colleagues of all activity and follow up required.
 That way, you can have peace of mind as if you’re leaving your desk for the weekend!”

-4. Siobhan O’Shea, Client Services Director
+2. Siobhan O’Shea, Cpl Client Services Director & Head of Diversity & Inclusion

 Siobhan O’Shea admits it can be a challenge to completely switch off from work while on holidays.
 She believes knowing what works best for you is key and everyone will be unique in how they approach that balance.

-“I still always check my emails but try to limit the number of times I do that per day and consciously not around my kids or husband so that they know I’m engaged and focussed on them during our valuable time off together.
-My kids are growing up fast so this is precious time that I won’t get back again.
+“I still always check my emails but try to limit the number of times I do that per day and consciously not around my kids or husband so that they know I’m engaged and focused on them during our valuable time off together.
+My kids are growing up fast so this is a precious time that I won’t get back again.
 I am always delighted when I’m somewhere where the Wi-Fi is poor as it takes the decision completely out of my hands! “

 Lisa Holt recommends spending time working hard before a holiday, so you can relax once you’re away.